 - Preheat a large saute pan over medium heat.
 Add the oil, if using, onion, and jalapeno.
 Stirring occasionally, cook for 5 minutes or until translucent.
 Add the garlic, and cook for 1 minute.

-- Add the TVP, broth, and 1 Tbsp tamari.
+- Add the TVP, broth, and 1 tablespoon tamari.
 Stir to combine.
 Cook for 3 to 4 minutes or until the TVP is piping hot.
 Stir in a couple of spoonfuls of salsa or a generous squeeze of lime.
 Taste for seasoning, adding more tamari, salt, and/or pepper, if desired.

 - Serve warm with your favorite taco fixings.